Streaming Variational Monte Carlo: Experiments

 LDS is the \textit{de facto} dynamical system for many fields of science and engineering due to its simplicity and efficient exact filtering (i.e., Kalman filtering).
 The use of an LDS also endows a closed form expression of the log marginal likelihood for the filtering and smoothing distribution.
-Thus, as a baseline we compare the estimates of the log marginal likelihood, $\log p(\vy_{1:T})$, produced by SVMC, variational sequential Monte Carlo (VSMC)~\cite{Naesseth2018} (run in offline mode) and BPF~\cite{gordon1993novel} in an experiment similar to the one used in~\cite{Naesseth2018}.
+Thus, as a baseline we compare the estimates of the negative log marginal likelihood, $-\log p(\vy_{1:T})$, produced by SVMC, variational sequential Monte Carlo (VSMC)~\cite{Naesseth2018} (which is an offline method) and BPF~\cite{gordon1993novel} in an experiment similar to the one used in~\cite{Naesseth2018}.
 We generated data from \eqref{eq:LDS} with $T=50$, $d_x=d_y=10$, $(A)_{ij} = \alpha^{\vert i - j \vert + 1}$, with $\alpha=0.42$ and $Q=R=I$ where the state and emission parameters are fixed; the true negative log marginal likelihood is $1168.2$.
-For both VSMC and SVMC, 100 particles were used for both computing gradients and computing the lower bound.
-The proposal for VSMC and SVMC was
+For SVMC and VSMC, we used the same proposal parameterization as~\cite{Naesseth2018}

 where $\lambda_t = \{\mu_t, \beta_t, \sigma_t^2\}$.
-25,000 gradient steps were used for VSMC and 25,000/50 = 5,000 gradient steps were done at each time step for SVCMC to equate the total number of gradient steps between both methods.
+To ensure VSMC has enough time to converge, we use 25,000 gradient steps.
+To equate the total number of gradient steps between VSMC and SVMC, 25,000/50 = 500 gradient steps were done at each time step for SVMC.
+For both methods, a learning rate of 0.01 was used where $L=4$ particles were used for computing gradients, which was used in~\cite{Naesseth2018}.
 To equate the computational complexity between SVMC and BPF, we ran the BPF with 125,000 particles.
-We fixed the data generated from~\eqref{eq:LDS} and ran each method for 100 realizations.
-The average negative ELBO and its standard error of each the methods are shown in Table~\ref{tab:lds}.
+We fixed the data generated from~\eqref{eq:LDS} and ran each method for 100 realizations; the average negative ELBO and its standard error of each the methods are shown in Table~\ref{tab:lds}.
+To investigate the dependence of the ELBO on the number of particles, we demonstrate results for SVMC and VSMC using a varying number of particles.

-From Table~\eqref{tab:lds}, we see that the use of unbiased gradients in SVMC allows for faster convergence than the biased gradients used in VSMC~\cite{Naesseth2018}.
-Interestingly, SVMC performs worse than a BPF with 125,000 particles.
-We note that this may be due to the choice of the proposal function; the optimal proposal function for particle filtering is a function of the observation, $y_t$, and the dynamics, $Ax_{t-1}$, while~\eqref{eq:lds_proposal} is only a function of the dynamics.
-To support this claim, we ran SVMC with 10,000 particles with the proposal defined by~\eqref{eq:mlp_proposal}.
-It is evident that the use of this improved proposal allows SVMC to outperform BPF with a much lower computational budget.
+From Table~\eqref{tab:lds}, we see that SVMC performs better than VSMC for all number of particles considered.
+While SVMC with 100 particles is outperformed by BPF, SVMC with 1,000 particles matches the performance of BPF with a smaller computational budget.